boilerroomtv/boilerroom-interview-challenge/README.md

 There is an [example music file](./example.mp3) in this repo, but you are free to use whichever audio files you want.

+## Storage APIs

+We have introduced 2 storage APIs that can be used from the server-side to store data for your users.

+- [files.ts](./app/storage/files.ts) - module to store byte-streams as
+  files, and read them as readable streams.
+- [user-data.ts](./app/storage/user-data.ts) - module that allows storing data
+  associated with the given user of a request.
+  This module uses [`zod`](https://zod.dev/) to define the types for the data we're storing in a type-safe way.

 ## Tasks

 1. Using the Web Audio API,